sibtainmasih/pyworkshop/labs/ds/README.md

 ## String

-1. Write a function that takes a character (i.e. a string of length 1) and returns "Vowel" if it is a vowel, "Consonant" otherwise.
+1. Write a function that takes a character (i.e. a string of length 1) and returns `True` if it is a vowel, `False` otherwise.

 [Solution](../sy_bsc_it/solution_1.py)